 The securities of publicly traded companies can experience a high level of price and volume volatility and the value of the Company's securities can be expected to fluctuate depending on various factors, not all of which are directly related to the success of the Company and its operating performance, underlying asset values or prospects.
 The trading price of the Company's common shares has been and may continue to be subject to large fluctuations, which may result in losses to investors.
-The trading price of the Company's common shares in response to a number of events and factors, including:
+The trading price of the Company's common shares may increase or decrease in response to a number of events and factors, including:

-- (a) issuances of the Company's common shares or debt securities by the Company; - (b) the Company's operating performance and the performance of competitors and other similar companies; - (c) the addition or departure of key management and other personnel; - (d) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors; - (e) the public's reaction to the Company's press releases, other public announcements and the Company's filings with the various securities regulatory authorities; - (f) changes in recommendations by research analysts who track the Company's common shares or the shares of other companies in the resource sector; and
+- (a) issuances of the Company's common shares or debt securities by the Company; - (b) the Company's operating performance and the performance of competitors and other similar companies; - (c) the addition or departure of key management and other personnel; - (d) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors;